LOADING ...

 His creased in pleasure, he set off in front of me

-Up the dusty road into the darkness
+Up the side road into the darkness

 And the angle of light in the wide crack under the door